 THE GIFT—–“You see what happens when you poison other people’s mind with ideas?”
 Joel Edgerton proved himself as more than a compelling acting talent in 2015 by skillfully writing, directing and co-producing this penetrating psychological suspenser in which he co-stars with Jason Bateman and Rebecca Hall.
 Earning positive reviews, at 61st place the gross of $58,979,000 made his surprise gifts a hit, tightly wrapped and delivered for a trim $5,000,000.
 “See, you’re done with the past, but the past is not done with you.”

-Relationship-intruder movies a dime a dozen: it’s all in how they’re handled.
+Relationship-intruder movies are a dime a dozen: it’s all in how they’re handled.
 Edgerton wisely employs rising unease to coat our expectations of dread and revelation rather than resorting to trope shocks and needless violence.
-The twist ending carries an icky punch that, either or both, reward and/or repel the viewer’s individual projections.
+The twist ending carries an icky punch that, either or both rewards and/or repels the viewer’s individual projections.
 His direction is smooth, and he ensures the film has a sleek visual palette—that knockout SoCal hillside house is located at 15615 Castlewoods Drive in Sherman Oaks.
-Caught between opposing forces, Hall is fine, but the quiet, unnerving power dymanic comes from Edgerton’s subdued but substantive menace as the elusive Gordo and Bateman’s bob & weave, chameleon-effect charisma, giving several shades to the less-than-simple Simon.
+Caught between opposing forces, Hall is fine, but the quiet, unnerving power dynamic comes from Edgerton’s subdued but substantive menace as the elusive Gordo and Bateman’s bob & weave, chameleon-effect charisma, giving several shades to the less-than-simple Simon.

 With Allison Tolman, Tim Griffin, Wendell Pierce and Busy Philipps.
 108 minutes.